IUrreta/DatabaseEditor/README.md

 # Database Editor for F1 Manager 23 #
 Friendly to use tool for editing your save files from F1 Manager 23.
 Supports driver transfers for now, but more options will be added in the future!

-**PLEASE KEEP IN MIND**: This is the first version and will only get better with time.
-It will get regular updates to support more functionallity, and veruy likely it will get updates focusing on setting up if any issues come up
+**PLEASE KEEP IN MIND**: This are the first few iterations and will only get better with time.
+It will get regular updates to support more functionallity, and very likely it will get updates focusing on setting up if any issues come up

 If you have any issues feel free to open an Issue or message me in Discord @_n4x